vickneee/web-development-studies/labs/02 Working with Git & Github/worksheet.md

 By following these steps, you'll successfully clone the project from GitHub and set it up in your local environment.

-## Dependency Installation:
+## Server Setup:

-To streamline the installation process, follow these steps:
+To quickly set up and run both the frontend and backend servers, follow these steps:

-### For Frontend:
+#### For Frontend:

 Navigate to the frontend directory:
 ```bash